Dhatu/CSE352-AI-Project/README.md

 Data preprocessing

   1. For the Decision Trees Descriptive Classifier I used 2 methods of data discretization to the Project Data PD creating two data sets: PD1 and PD2.
-Described which methods you used.
+Described which methods I used.
   2. For the Neural Network Non -descriptive Classifier used the Project DATA - PD and I had a specified tool method of normalization.